 - Do not discuss or in any way reveal the contents of test questions or student responses to test questions before, during, or after test administration.
-Because MCAS test questions are secure and confidential until the Department releases them publicly, school personnel should not discuss or review test questions with students or adults even after testing has been completed. - Do not duplicate any secure test content, including but not limited to audiotaping, videotaping, photographing, photocopying, typing, or copying by hand. - Do not remove testing materials from the school. - Do not allow scratch paper to be retained, discarded, or otherwise removed by students. - Be sure that testing tickets and used scratch paper have been securely destroyed after testing. - Do not allow students access to secure test questions prior to testing. - Do not read or view any student responses (see TAMs for exceptions). - Do not change any student responses.
+Because MCAS test questions are secure and confidential until the Department releases them publicly, school personnel should not discuss or review test questions with students or adults even after testing has been completed, with the exception of reporting a student's concern about a test question to the Department. - Do not duplicate any secure test content, including but not limited to audiotaping, videotaping, photographing, photocopying, typing, or copying by hand. - Do not remove testing materials from the school.1 - Do not allow scratch paper to be retained, discarded, or otherwise removed by students. - Be sure that testing tickets and used scratch paper have been securely destroyed after testing (this step is done by the principal/test coordinator). - Do not allow students access to secure test questions prior to testing. - Do not read or view any secure test content or student responses (except when administering certain accommodations listed in Appendix C). - Do not change any student responses.

-&lt;sup>1 The only exception is for principals who receive prior written permission from the Department to test a student in an alternate setting.
+1 The only exception is for principals who receive prior written permission from the Department to test a student in an alternate setting.
 Alternate setting requests must be resubmitted to the Department for approval for each test administration, even if approved for a previous administration.